 - A significant increase in the cost of living over the past decade;

-- Stagnation of salaries compared to the faster increase in the cost of living (in 20 years, real estate has increased by 200%, while in the same period, salaries have only increased by 70%);
+- A stagnation of wages compared to the faster increase in the cost of living (thus in 20 years, real estate will have grown by 200%, while in the meantime, wages have only increased by 70%);

 - A dramatic explosion of taxation implemented by a government that proves to be a prodigal accountant of public effects.

 The industrial world has only one obsession: consumption.
-We hear it everywhere, “growth is stalled.”
+We hear it in all contexts, “growth is stalled.”
 We do not consume enough.
-Companies, industries are running at a slow pace because their order books look bleak (see the automotive industry in Europe).
-The balance of foreign trade is not in better shape: we import more than we export.
+Companies, industries are operating at a slow pace because their order books look grim (see the automotive industry in Europe).
+The balance of foreign trade is hardly in better shape: we import more than we export.

-In short, we need to buy to keep an economy functioning that rests solely on this substrate.
-Stop consumption, and the system fails.
+In short, we need to buy to make an economy work whose foundations now rest only on this substrate.
+Stop consumption and it’s the system’s bankruptcy.

-But of course, consume, but with what money?
+But then, consume of course but with what money?

-Europe and its member states are great schizophrenics who talk about growth and, in the same breath, kill consumption with fiscal repression that has never reached such a peak.
-It is an open secret or a mild understatement to say that Northern Europe is the place in the world where labor income is the most plundered.
+Europe and its member states are great schizophrenics who both talk to you about growth and in the same breath, kill consumption through a fiscal repression that has never reached such a peak.
+It’s an open secret or a mild euphemism to point out that Northern Europe is the place in the world where labor income is most plundered.

-So, of course, “consumers” have no choice but to resort to credit if they want to “at all costs” treat their addiction to consumption.
+So obviously, “consumers” have no choice but to resort to credit if they want “at all costs” to treat their addiction to consumption.

 But whose fault is it?

-The credit professionals who would be “big bad wolves unscrupulously taking advantage of the naivety or weakness of desperate consumers?”
+The credit professionals who would be “big bad wolves unscrupulously taking advantage of the naivety or weakness of a consumer in distress”?

-Demagogues have taken the place of political scientists.
+The demagogues have taken the place of the political scientists.

-Our rulers do not care about such considerations and act as quickly as possible.
+Our rulers have no regard for such considerations and they act as quickly as possible.
 The government therefore proposes a series of measures supposed to protect consumers.
 This draft should considerably strengthen the rules for granting consumer credit.

 - More research on the employer’s solvency;